ixbidie/DirtyRF/README.rst

 -----

 1. Installation
-    run install.sh in the repositories root dir
+    run install.sh in the repositories root dir _as root_

 2. Uninstall
-    run uninstall.sh in the repositories root dir
+    run uninstall.sh in the repositories root dir _as root_